 But you probably don’t need a doctor.
-There are things that you can do at home to soothe the pain and make cold sores look nicer as they heal.
+There are things that you can do at home to soothe the pain and make cold sores look nicer as they heal -- anything from using ice or aloe vera to using pain medication from your medicine cabinet.

 Cold sores are caused by a common virus called herpes simplex.
 Most people get exposed to the virus when they’re babies or children.
 There’s no cure for it.
 Once you’ve been exposed to it, it’s always in your system, even if it doesn’t often cause cold sores or other symptoms.